Kokology

-Kokology is the study of kokoro (Japanese: 心) which in the aforementioned language means "mind" or "spirit".
-The Kokology book series was created by Tadahiko Nagao and Isamu Saito, a professor at Rissho and Waseda Universities in Japan and an author of a number of bestselling books regarding psychology and relationships.
+Kokology is the study of kokoro (Japanese: 心) 'mind or spirit', introduced in the Kokology book series by Tadahiko Nagao and Isamu Saito, a professor at Rissho and Waseda Universities in Japan and an author of a number of bestselling books regarding psychology and relationships.

 The main focus is the analysis of the deep psyche using theories from Freud and Jung.
 Kokology Questions typically are "guided" Day Dreams or Submodalities.

 The books present a series of psychological and hypothetical questions that are designed to reveal one's hidden attitudes about sex, family, love, work, and other elements of one's life.
 It is essentially a game of self-discovery that can provide interesting, and often hilarious insight by answering questions to seemingly innocent topics.
 The books were published in 1998 in Japan and became a Japanese bestselling phenomenon.
 The books were translated and became available in the United States in 2000.